monkeysppp/VBCoachNotes/drills/HittingDrills/HittingDrills.md

 <ul style="margin-left: 300px">
   <li>Feed from the left of the hitter</li>
-  <li>The middle has to watch the ball without being able to see the setter at first, and hit a quick attack</li>
+  <li>The middle has to watch the ball without being able to see the setter at first`, `and hit a quick attack</li>
 </ul>

 <br clear="left"/>